 South Korean Interior Minister Lee Sang Min.
 Photo: Yonhap

-However, Mr. Yoon's acceptance of Mr. Lee's resignation may attract more criticism, as this action is seen as an exercise of presidential power, contrary to the previous statement by ruling party leader Han Dong Hoon that Mr. Yoon would no longer participate in running state affairs until he leaves office.
+However, Mr. Yoon's acceptance of Mr. Lee's resignation may cause more criticism, as this action is seen as an exercise of presidential power, contrary to the previous statement by ruling party leader Han Dong Hoon that Mr. Yoon would no longer participate in running state affairs until he leaves office.

 In a National Assembly committee session after martial law was lifted, Mr. Lee defended President Yoon, asserting that Mr. Yoon had declared martial law within the framework of constitutional and legal procedures.